BAMeScience/PepGM/readme.md

 - paramcheck.png: barplot of the metric used to determine the graphical model parameters for the 15 best performing parameter combinations <br>

 ## Toy example
-We have provided a toy example (Cowpox virus Brighton Red) to ease the first steps with PepGM.
+We have provided a toy example (<a href="https://www.ebi.ac.uk/pride/archive/projects/PXD014913">Cowpox virus Brighton Red</a>) to ease the first steps with PepGM.
 You will find a reduced viral reference database only containing peptides from cowpow and cowpox-related strains, a SearchGUI parameter file and the host and cRAP peptide sequence database in `/resources`.
 The cowpox MS2 spectra can be downloaded